hsklein/Simprovise/docs/source/api_reference.rst

 ========================
-Simprovise API Reference
+simprovise API Reference
 ========================

+**simprovise** consists of five packages (not including the test and demo code packages) Three of them (``simprovise``, ``simprovise.core`` and ``simprovise.modeling``) constitute the primary simprovise public API.

+The two other packages (``simprovise.database`` and ``simprovise.runcontrol``) are not intended for use by the typical model developer, so their APIs are considered "less public" (and less stable as well).

+The two other packages are not intended for use by the typical model developer, so their APIs are considered "less public" and more subject to
+change:

+* **simprovise.runcontrol**: Provides lower-level interfaces for the execution of simulation models; it is used by the ``simprovise`` package, but generally will not be accessed by most model developers.
+* **simprovise.database**: Defines interfaces to the simulation output database and an implementation in sqlite3.
+Used by the ``simprovise.runcontrol`` package, but again not by the typical modeler.

 Public APIs
 ===========

-These ``simprovise``, ``simprovise.core`` and ``simprovise.modeling``
-packages provide APIs that are intended for use in regular client  code.
-In other words, these are the APIs that `Simprovise` users are most likely to use to build and execute simulation models.
+The public API includes the packages/classes that **simprovise** users are most likely to use to build and execute simulation models:

+* **simprovise**: Includes the :class:`~simprovise.simulation.Simulation`
+  and :class:`~simprovise.simulation.SimulationResult` classes which provide high-level interfaces for executing and reporting on simulation runs.
+* **simprovise.modeling**: Includes the modules and classes that implement most of the :doc:`modeling_concepts`; the classes/APIs that the model developer typically uses most often are in this package.
+* **simprovise.core**: Provides the core classes and infrastructure used by all of the other simprovise packages (many of which will be used by model developers as well).

 .. toctree::
    :maxdepth: 2